-Harriet’s main areas of specialism are General Commercial, Energy & Natural Resources, Employment, and Sport.
+Harriet’s main areas of specialism are Commercial, Energy and Employment.
 Harriet came to the bar after a successful career as a journalist and then senior manager in the Media division of Reuters.
 Her experience means she is quick to grasp commercial realities and, in employment and partnership matters, understands the challenges faced in the working environment.
 Prior to her practice at the bar Harriet's legal career involved being employed as a Legal Adviser at Ofcom, and time in the legal department at Ofgem.
 Harriet was described in Chambers UK 2015 as being “exceptionally bright” and is repeatedly praised for her attention to detail.

 Frequently acts for both public and private sector clients.
 She is particularly experienced in handling matters of unfair and constructive dismissal, protected disclosure and discrimination.
 "Exceptionally responsive and fully appreciative of the impact on a client's business."
 "Always well prepared."
 Acted for a consultant surgeon in an unfair dismissal claim against a healthcare trust.
 The tribunal agreed with Harriet’s assessment that the respondent’s failure to properly constitute the dismissing panel in accordance with the national policy meant that her client had been unfairly dismissed. - Employment, Chambers UK 2017